 Research

-The primary purposes of basic research (as opposed to applied research) are documentation, discovery, interpretation, or the research and development (R&D) of methods and systems for the advancement of human knowledge.
-Approaches to research depend on epistemologies, which vary considerably both within and between humanities and sciences.
-There are several forms of research: scientific, humanities, artistic, economic, social, business, marketing, practitioner research, life, technological, etc.
+The primary purposes of basic research (as opposed to applied research) are documentation, discovery, interpretation, or research and development (R&D) of methods and systems for advancing human knowledge.
+Approaches to research depend on epistemologies, which vary considerably within and between the humanities and sciences.
+There are several forms of research: scientific, humanities, artistic, economic, social, business, marketing, practitioner research, life, technological, etc. As evident by their title, researchers’ main duty is to research.
+Using various methodologies and sources, researchers must be able to obtain recent and relevant data for the research purposes.

 Research Policy